hadeson/hadeson/README.md

-Harding agents by day, research by night. reach me at caothanhson94@gmail.com
+agents herding by day, research by night. reach me at caothanhson94@gmail.com

 <!---